RonLinu/mc34063-wasm/README.md

 # mc34063-wasm
-WASM version in Go of the same mc34063 web app
+WebAssembly version in Go of the mc34063 web application.